sleepingkingstudios/incunabulum/settings/wellspring/classes.md

 #### Character Roles

 - **Brute:** A character who hits hard and holds territory.
 Other classes for this role: Barbarian, Fighter, Paladin.
 - **Support:** A character who enhances the rest of the group.
-Other classes for this role: Bard, Druid, Wizard.
+Other classes for this role: Bard, Druid, Paladin, Wizard.

 ### Fighter